roc-lang/roc/BUILDING_FROM_SOURCE.md

 We highly recommend Using [nix](https://nixos.org/download.html) to quickly install all dependencies necessary to build roc.

+> See issue [#3863](https://github.com/roc-lang/roc/issues/3863) if you encounter "version GLIBC_2.34 not found".
+> This error can occur if you ran `cargo build` in the same folder without nix.

 ### On Linux x86_64/aarch64 or MacOS aarch64/arm64/x86_64

 #### Install